metalbear-co/mirrord/README.md

   <img src="./images/how_it_works.svg" alt="How It Works"/>
 </p>

+## FAQ
+Our FAQ is available [here](https://mirrord.dev/docs/overview/faq/).
+If you have a question that's not on there, feel free to ask in our [Discussions](https://github.com/metalbear-co/mirrord/discussions) or on [Discord](https://discord.gg/J5YSrStDKD).

 ## Contributing
 Contributions are much welcome.
 Start by checking out [issues](https://github.com/metalbear-co/mirrord/issues).
 If you wish to work an issue, please comment so you can be assigned.